CleverCloud/documentation/content/doc/addons/materia-db-kv.md

 ### GUI usage

-We have tested the compatibilitywith some of the most popular Redis GUI:
+We have tested the compatibility with some of the most popular Redis GUI:

 - [Redis Insight](https://redis.com/redis-enterprise/redis-insight/)